-idiopathic intracranial hypertension clinic
+idiopathic intracranial hypertension

 Dayton Children’s neurology department offers a specialty clinic for care for idiopathic intracranial hypertension syndrome (IIH) that brings together a team of experts in one convenient appointment.

 The child meets with a neurologist as well as an ophthalmologist, a psychologist and a dietitian to provide a customized, well-rounded plan.
 This multidisciplinary approach is beneficial for clear communication and holistic care, leading to the best clinical outcomes for the child.

 During this visit, the child will be evaluated by each specialist within the clinic.
 Discussions will include appropriate testing and management of the condition and staff will answer any questions you may have.

 IIH is a condition in which there is an elevated pressure in the brain.
 In the past, this condition was called pseudotumor cerebri, because the signs and symptoms mimic those that a brain tumor would cause.
 With IIH, there is an increase of CSF (cerebral spinal fluid) in the brain.
 CSF is a clear, watery fluid that helps cushion the brain from contact with the skull.
 Too much CSF in the brain causes an increase in pressure in the head, which can lead to headaches.
 It also puts pressure on the optic nerve, behind the eyes which helps us to see.
 This results in swelling of the optic nerves, called papilledema.
 This can lead to blurry vision, blind spots, and even vision loss.
 There are many things that can cause an increase of CSF pressure in the brain, such as a brain tumor, certain medications, or even a blood clot.
 When the increase in CSF pressure is due to any of these above causes, it is called secondary intracranial hypertension(SIH).
 When these causes are ruled out, patients are diagnosed with IIH.
 In patients with IIH, it is unknown why they have an increase in CSF pressure.